 As an incentive to save, the government allows savers to deduct 401(k) contributions from their income when calculating taxes.
+How much you can save will depend on your income.

 Some employers use the quality of their 401(k) as a way to draw employees in and keep them with the company.
 One tool they use is 401(k) matching.